 I facilitated the development of a web presence Giant's companies Element Skateboards, 411 Video Magazine, ON Video, and Black Label Skateboards.
 The 411 website did upwards of $250,000 in online sales in the first year, mostly on VHS, which I now find hilarious.

-I was the skateboarding editor of this San Clemente and San Francisco based web portal concerning skateboarding, surfing and snowboarding.
+San Clemente and San Francisco based web portal concerning skateboarding, surfing and snowboarding.
 It launched as the dot com bubble was at its peak, then abruptly burst amongst many others less than a year later.

-I co-curated an exhibition with Mark Lewman and Nike, celebrating BMX making it to the Olympics for the first time in history with a selection of artists who share the common bond of BMX as an early inspiration.
+Co-curated an exhibition with Mark Lewman and Nike, celebrating BMX making it to the Olympics for the first time in history with a selection of artists who share the common bond of BMX as an early inspiration.
 Nike collaborated with Bob Haro on the uniforms for the riders, but also in the canvas for the show which was one of Haro's original lightning bolt number-plates.

 The show opened in Beijing for the Olympic games, was part of the Beautiful Losers exhibition in Tokyo and then in LA for the final show.
 The artworks were all auctioned off in public to generate funding and awareness for the Athlete Recovery Fund.
 The other 30 artists include some great creators, some people that really influenced me at an early age; Bob Haro, Andy Jenkins, Mark Lewman, John Martin, Kevin Wilkins, Todd Bratrud, Yogi Proctor, Michael Leon, Dave Fox, Nick Phillip, Jeff Tremaine, Gork Barrette, Michael Lau, Rich Hansen, Joe Polevy, Ronnie Bonner, Norman Chuck, Dave Ortiz, Andy Mueller, Greg Higgins and David Slade.